-In 2020, investment activity generated a profit of DKK 29.9 bn before expenses and tax.
-The losses due to the sharp falls in the financial markets during the first part of the Corona crisis were thus more than made up for in the remainder of the year.
-The result of investment activity is stated in Table B.4, and the composition of the investment return is stated in Chart B.3.
+In 2021, investment activity generated a profit of DKK 49.6 bn before expenses and tax.
+After expenses and tax, investment activity generated a profit of DKK 41.4 bn as stated in Tabel B.4.
+The composition of the investment return is stated in Chart B.3.